Home

 What do I do if my water heater pilot light keeps going out?

 First, attempt to relight the flame on your own.
-Take these general steps:
+Then, take these general steps:

 1. Find the gas shut-off knob and turn to the “Off” setting.
 This stops the flow of gas.
 Wait a few minutes for the gas to dissipate.